mrshll1001/brimstone/README.md

 * Consume Twitter content via configurable profile
 * POSSE Posts to Mastodon
 * Support microformats for Indieweb feed compatibility
+* Support h-card properly
 * Support media attachments to posts e.g. images
+* Add CardDav and CalDav support to act as a host (no client interface)

+## Currently working on
 * Remove Materialize css and replace with PureCSS

 ## Implemented